tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关_intl_en.md

 <span id="que2"></span>
 ### How can I use live transcoding?
 In consideration of different network factors and to meet your needs for different resolutions at different bitrates, you can set transcoding templates with different bitrates and resolutions in [Transcoding Configuration](https://console.cloud.tencent.com/live/config/transcode).
-For more information on transcoding, see [Best Practice > CSS Encapsulating and Transcoding](https://intl.cloud.tencent.com/document/product/267/31561).
+For more information on transcoding, see [Best Practice > Live Remuxing and Transcoding](https://intl.cloud.tencent.com/document/product/267/31561).

 <span id="multirate"></span>
  #### Original, HD, and SD